-<p>In theory, LGBTQI persons have human rights simply because they are humans.
-They are born free and equal in dignity and rights (Office of the High Commissioner for Human Rights 2012).
-Yet reports from all regions of the world evidence violence, repression, exclusion, and stigmatization against individuals because of their sexual orientation, commonly grounded in discrimination (Lee and Ostergard 2017).
-Indeed, in 2013 the United Nations (UN) Secretary-General Ban Ki-moon stated that discrimination on grounds of sexual orientation and gender identity was “one of the great, neglected human rights challenges of our time.”
-(United Nations Secretary-General 2013).
-The explanation for this apparent paradox lies in the huge variance between States and between different regions on the broad question of whether homosexuality should be accepted or rejected by society (Pew Research Center 2013).
-This strong public opposition is particularly linked to tradition, culture, religiosity, and relative poverty.
-Claims of LGBTQI rights have confronted long accepted elements of freedom of religion and the autonomy of religious organizations (Johnson and Vanderbeck 2014).
-A large number of States from different regions do not accept that LGBTQI persons have the particular aspects of the human rights they claim.
-For example, many reject any suggestion of a prohibition on sexual orientation/gender identity discrimination.
-Thus, for LGBTQI persons their claim to recognition and acceptance of their identity is at issue because of fundamental divisions on whether sexual orientation discrimination is prohibited as a matter of human rights law at all.
-There have been legal and policy successes for advocates of LGBTQI rights (Gallo et al. 2014); Johnson 2013).
-However, as with any human rights advocacy movement, there are always setbacks stemming from political and social obstacles (Altman and Symons 2016).
-Many of these obstacles arise from the fact that States take diametrically opposite positions on whether what LGBTQI persons claim are “existing” rights or “new” rights (Roseman and Miller 2011).</p>
+<p>In theory, LGBTQI persons have human rights simply because they are humans; they are born free and equal in dignity and rights (OHCHR 2012).
+Yet, reports from all regions of the world evidence violence, repression, exclusion, and stigmatization against individuals because of their sexual orientation, commonly grounded in discrimination (Lee and Ostergard 2017).
+Indeed, in 2013 the United Nations (UN) secretary-general Ban Ki-moon stated that discrimination on grounds of sexual orientation and gender identity was “one of the great, neglected human rights challenges of our time” (United Nations Secretary-General 2013).
+The explanation for this apparent [divergence between theory and practice] <AU: Are you referring here to the existence of discrimination based on orientation?
+Please clarify what the paradox is.> lies in the huge variance among states or regions on the broad question of whether homosexuality should be accepted or rejected by society (Pew Research Center 2013).
+Strong public opposition is particularly linked to tradition, culture, religiosity, and relative poverty.
+Claims of LGBTQI rights have confronted long-accepted assertions of freedom of religion and the autonomy of religious organizations (Johnson and Vanderbeck 2014).
+[A large number of States from different regions do not accept that LGBTQI persons have the particular aspects of the human rights they claim.]
+In addition, many states reject any suggestion of a prohibition on sexual orientation/gender identity discrimination.
+Thus, for LGBTQI persons, their claim to recognition and acceptance of their identity is at issue because of fundamental divisions on whether sexual orientation discrimination is prohibited as a matter of human rights law at all.
+There have been legal and policy successes for advocates of LGBTQI rights (Gallo et al. 2014; Johnson 2013), but as with any human rights movement, there are setbacks stemming from political and social obstacles (Altman and Symons 2016).
+Many of these obstacles arise from the fact that different states take diametrically opposite positions on the question of whether the rights LGBTQI persons are claiming are “existing” or “new” rights (Roseman and Miller 2011).</p>

 <h1>International Mechanisms</h1>

-<p>Although there is a long history of the persecution of LGBTQI+ persons and homophobic/transphobic legislation, the history of engagement by the United Nations (UN) is a very short one (McGill 2014).
-Since 2003, the UN General Assembly has repeatedly called attention to the killings of persons because of their sexual orientation or gender identity through its resolutions on extrajudicial, summary, or arbitrary executions.
-In June 2011, the Human Rights Council, by a vote of 23 to 19, with 3 abstentions, adopted Resolution 17/19.
-It was the first UN resolution on sexual orientation and gender identity.
+<p>Although there is a long history of the persecution of LGBTQI+ persons and homophobic/transphobic legislation, the history of engagement by the UN) is very short (McGill 2014).
+Since 2003 the UN General Assembly has repeatedly called attention to the killings of persons because of their sexual orientation or gender identity through its resolutions on extrajudicial, summary, or arbitrary executions.
+In June 2011 the Human Rights Council, by a vote of 23 to 19, with three abstentions, adopted Resolution 17/19, the first UN resolution on sexual orientation and gender identity.
 It expressed “grave concern” at violence and discrimination against individuals based on their sexual orientation and gender identity.
-Somewhat astonishingly, the first official United Nations report on sexual orientation and gender identity discrimination was prepared by the Office of the High Commissioner for Human Rights (OHCHR) only in 2011 (Discriminatory Laws and Practices and Acts of Violence against Individuals based on their Sexual Orientation and Gender Identity’, UN Doc A/HRC/19/41, 17 November 2011).
-The report’s findings formed the basis of a panel discussion that took place at the UN’s Human Rights Council in March 2012.
-This was the first time a United Nations intergovernmental body had held a formal debate on the subject.
+Surprisingly, it was not until 2011 that the first official UN report on sexual orientation and gender identity discrimination was prepared by the Office of the High Commissioner for Human Rights (OHCHR)—<i>Discriminatory Laws and Practices and Acts of Violence against Individuals based on their Sexual Orientation and Gender Identity</i> (UN Doc A/HRC/19/41, 17 November 2011).
+The report’s findings formed the basis of a panel discussion at a meeting of the Human Rights Council in March 2012.
+This was the first time a UN intergovernmental body had held a formal debate on the subject.
 An updated report was presented in 2015 with a view to sharing good practices and ways to overcome violence and discrimination, in application of existing international human rights law and standards (UN Doc A/HRC/29/23, 4 May 2015).</p>

 <h1>UN Special Rapporteur</h1>